sPyOpenSource/jcore/mkbootimg/README.md

 Adding More File Systems
 ------------------------

-These are listed in the fs registry, in the file `fs.h`.
-You can freely add new types.
+Types are listed in the fs registry, in the file `fs.h`.
+You can freely add new file system types.
 For file systems that you want to use for generating partition images or initrd as well, you must implement three functions, like:

 ```